wix-incubator/auto-version-switch/README.md

 The module is a single function, which accepts two functions (some would call them _strategies_):

-* `fetchExpectedVersion`: a function you supply that runs your application.
+* `run(version, switchVersionIfNeededFunc)`: a function you supply that runs your application.
 * `fetchExpectedVersion(callback)`: a function you supply that returns the version identifier that is expected to run.

-### `fetchExpectedVersion`
+### `run(switchVersionIfNeededFunc, version)`
 This function, which you supply, should run the app.
-It accepts one parameter:
+It accepts two parameters:
+* `version`.
+The version that should run.
 * `switchVersionIfNeededFunc(callback)`.
 This function should be called by your app from time to time.
   It will switch versions of the app if it finds that the current version of the app is different than the version it gets by calling `fetchExpectedVersion`.
 If it isn't, it